 I Zingari Dublin 1859 (centre)

 The players in this group photograph of I Zingari are not identified, but Edward Chandos Leigh can be seen sitting in the front with a cricket bat, with Lord Skelmersdale beside him.
 The photograph may have been taken by Robert Allan Fitzgerald, who was a keen photographer and took many pictures of his fellow I Zingari players.

-Prince Edward (bottom left)
+Prince Edward (bottom left) (by Messrs Day)

 His Serene Highness Prince Edward of Saxe Weimar Eisenach married Lady Augusta Katherine Gordon-Lennox, daughter of Charles Lennox, 5th Duke of Richmond, in 1851.
 Because her marriage was morganatic (she was a commoner, not a princess), she was not generally recognized as Princess Edward until 1866 in England, and was never so recognized in Germany.
 He was a Colonel in the Grenadier Guards and served in the Crimean War, during which he was wounded.